 Its unclear whether the eyes really are the windows to the soul, but they do provide a peek into what’s going on inside your body.
 Some things, like Graves’ disease and Jaundice, you can check yourself, while others, like diabetes and AIDS, require the expert eye of a specialist.
-Some internal problems that your eyes might reflect include:
+Some things that your eyes say about your health include:

 1- Skin Cancer:

 Tiny lumps over the eyelid or on the lower lid that result in unhealing sores and loss of eyelashes may be an indicator of basal cell carcinomas.
 Despite not being fatal, they can cause severe disfigurement, blindness, or even death by moving to the brain via the eye socket if they are left untreated for long.
 Experiencing vision distortion, flashing lights or floating spots can also be an early indication of breast or lung cancer.

 Unusually bulging eyes accompanied by weight loss, nervousness and a rapid pulse are a common sign of Graves’ disease, an overactive thyroid condition.
 Inflammation, photosensitivity, retracted eyelids, double vision and eye pressure or pain are also common symptoms.
 A doctor will diagnose this disease by looking at your eyes and observing the swelling or enlargement of the eye muscles.
 Sometimes the disease can sort itself out but it does often require treatment of some kind.